jhale/fenicsx-error-estimation/README.rst

 FEniCS-EE is an open source library showing how various error estimation strategies can be implemented in the FEniCS Project finite element solver (https://fenicsproject.org).
-A particular focus is on implicit a posteriori error estimators, which usually involve solving local error problems in special finite element spaces on sub-patches of the mesh.
-Implicit error estimators usually give a significantly sharper estimate of the exact error than the more commonly used explicit error estimators, with very little extra computational expense (small matrix-vector multiplications and linear solves).
+A particular focus is on implicit a posteriori error estimators, that usually involve solving local error problems in special finite element spaces on sub-patches of the mesh.
+Implicit error estimators usually give a significantly sharper estimate of the exact error than the more commonly used explicit error estimators, with very little extra computational expense (small matrix-matrix and matrix-vector multiplications, and linear solves).

 FEniCS-EE is described in the paper:

-** TODO: Add pre-print of paper **.
+TODO: Add pre-print of paper.

 **FEniCS-EE is compatible with the 2019.2.0 development version of the FEniCS Project**.